diogo-pessoa/diogo-pessoa.github.io/content/posts/risk-exposure-redundancy-whats-the-point.md

 right spot.

 ## Cool, we're now super cool-headed (monk level shit), back to System design.

+Just before we start another thought to consider:

+**_"If a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory.
+If a revolution destroys a government, but the systematic patterns of thought that produced that government are left intact, then those patterns will repeat themselves. . . .
+There’s so much talk about the system.
+And so little understanding."_** – Robert Pirsig.

+—ROBERT PIRSIG, Zen and the Art of Motorcycle Maintenance

 ### High Scalable, but is it?